COVID-19 Risk Management Policy

-- Any workers or visitors intending to access the site must complete a Health Questionnaire.
-The purpose of the questionnaire is to verify that workers are free, to the best of their knowledge, of COVID-19 symptoms and related restrictions in accordance with Public Health Authority recommendations.
+- Any visitors intending to access the site must complete a Health Questionnaire (Appendix A).
+The purpose of the questionnaire is to verify that visitors are free, to the best of their knowledge, of COVID-19 symptoms and related restrictions in accordance with Public Health Authority recommendations.

-- Contractors must provide an update on their workers’ health to Site Superintendent at start of shift.
-If there are any significant changes in attendance or health concerns notify the Site Superintendent and document.
+- If there are any significant changes in Contractor attendance or health concerns, notify the Site Superintendent immediately and document.

 - Contractors must provide an update on their workers’ health to the CSC at end of shift.
 If there are any significant changes in attendance or health concerns notify Site Superintendent and document.

 - Post signs at all site entrances that say, “Site Sign in/out by texting Supervisor at ______________”.

 - Site supervisor to update sign-in log regularly throughout the day to know who is at site.

 - All site orientations to be done verbally without signature outside the job shack.

 - No transfer of papers.
 Site supervisor to sign on their behalf.

 - Job toolbox meetings to be held outside, with appropriate social distancing or have people call in.
 No signatures or transfer of documents.
 Site Supervisor signs on their behalf.